03 Data Modeling

 It's hard to talk about data modeling without talking about SQL.
 Knowing SQL will make you a better backend developer.
 Unfortunately we don't have time to cover it today.
 In your free time check out a tutorial like sqltutorial.org.

-Let's look at the model for our WeatherAlertConfig
+Let's look at the model for our WeatherAlertConfig entity, which lives in

 class WeatherAlertConfig(models.Model):